MMSN/vigenere-cipher/README.md

 ## Code Example

 There is everything on the code, a nice trick is to change the secret, or to ask for it(since it is hardcoded by now).
-Also, the alphabet is a nice feature, since you can decide to use lowercase or uppercase accordingly
+Also, the alphabet is a nice feature, since you can decide to use lowercase or uppercase accordingly, but pay attention to change the division factor according to the alphabet size.